-London babies named for Boer War
+London babies named for the Boer War

 British infantry, Second Boer War